Science and Medical Board

 Cathleen graduated from the University of Maryland with a BS in Health Education in 1983.
 She continued her education by receiving a BSN from Georgetown University Nursing School in 1984.
 She began her nursing career at Georgetown University Medical Center in Washington, DC where she worked for 12 years in the Emergency Room, Surgical and High Risk Labor and Delivery units.
 She also enjoyed many years teaching as a Teacher’s Assistant in the Georgetown University Nursing School, conducting childbirth education and working with midwives.

 In the meantime, she has received certification in Polarity Healing, Reflexology and Re-connective Healing.
-She graduates in March 2017 from the Institute of Integrative Nutrition in New York City as a Health Coach.
+She graduates in March 2017 from the Institute for Integrative Nutrition in New York City as a Health Coach.
 For 14 years, she has been studying the science of glycobiology and is determined to bring this vital education to the world.
 In the Netherlands, she has established a healing practice and an educational business.
-She and her group of facilitators and practitioners are honored and committed to work alongside Angie and Larry Law and their mission.
-She loves to help people improve and regain their health and is humbled by the miracles she witnessed daily.

 Joy O. Moore, RN, GNWC, LCFT